-IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text lı N Provisions for the preparation, identification, and analysis and curation of fossil specimens and data recovered, consistent with the SVP Conditions of Receivership (SVP Conformable Impact Mitigation Guidelines Committee 1996) and any specific requirements of the designated repository institution(s).
+IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Provisions for the preparation, identification, and analysis and curation of fossil specimens and data recovered, consistent with the SVP Conditions of Receivership (SVP Conformable Impact Mitigation Guidelines Committee 1996) and any specific requirements of the designated repository institution(s).
 GEO-IAMF#10 Provide Worker Environmental Awareness (WEAP) Training for Paleontological Resources Prior to groundbreaking for each CP within the project section, the Contractor will provide paleontological resources WEAP training delivered by the PRS.
 All management and supervisory personnel and construction workers involved with ground-disturbing activities will be required to take this training before beginning work on the project.
 Refresher training would also be made available to management and supervisory personnel and workers as needed, based on the judgment of the PRS.
-At a minimum, paleontological resources WEAP training will include information on: The coordination between construction staff and paleontological staff, The construction and paleontological staff roles and responsibilities in implementing the PRMMP, The types of fossils that may be seen and how to recognize them, and The proper procedures in the event fossils are encountered, including the requirement to halt work in the vicinity of the find and procedures for notifying responsible parties in the event of a find.
-Training materials and formats may include, but are not necessarily limited to, in-person training, prerecorded videos, posters, and informational brochures that provide contacts and summarize procedures in the event paleontological resources weap training contents would be subject to review and approval by the Authority.
+At a minimum, paleontological resources WEAP training will include information on: The coordination between construction staff and paleontological staff, The construction and paleontological staff roles and responsibilities in implementing the PRMMP, The possibility of encountering fossils during construction, The types of fossils that may be seen and how to recognize them, and The proper procedures in the event fossils are encountered, including the requirement to halt work in the vicinity of the find and procedures for notifying responsible parties in the event of a find.
+Training materials and formats may include, but are not necessarily limited to, in-person training, prerecorded videos, posters, and informational brochures that provide contacts and summarize procedures in the event paleontological resources are encountered.
+WEAP training contents would be subject to review and approval by the Authority.
 Paleontological resources WEAP training may be provided concurrently with cultural resources WEAP training.
-Pre-construction Training program/ Reporting Annual (training)/ Monthly (reporting) Contractor/ Authority Contractor/ Authority Annual (training)/ monthly (reporting) Cb the training and understand and would comply with the information presented.
+Upon completion of any WEAP training, the Contractor will require workers to sign a form stating that they attended the training and understand and would comply with the Pre-construction Pre-construction Training program/ Reporting Annual (training)/ Monthly (reporting) Contractor/ Authority Contractor/ Authority Annual (training)/monthly (reporting) Condition of design-build contract Impact PAL#1: Common Impacts on Paleontological Resources due to Construction information presented.
 Verification of paleontological resources WEAP training will be provided to the Authority by the Contractor.
 GEO-IAMF#11 Halt Construction, Evaluate, and Treat if Paleontological Resources Are Found Consistent with the PRMMP, if fossil materials are discovered during construction, regardless of the individual making the discovery, all activity in the immediate vicinity of the discovery will halt and the find would be protected from further disturbance.
-If the discovery is made by someone other than the PRS or Construction Reporting Daily logs during active monitoring Contractor Contractor Weekly reporting (if resource is identified during construction) P
+If the discovery is made by someone other than the PRS or Construction Reporting Daily logs during active monitoring Contractor Contractor Weekly reporting (if resource is identified during construction) PRMMP, WEAP Impact PAL#1: Common Impacts on Paleontological Resources due to Construction